aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

     ![](img/sm-nb-jl.png)

 3. Choose `snowflake-load-dataset.ipynb` to open it in JupyterLab.

-    This will ingest the [California Housing
+This notebook will ingest the [California Housing Dataset](https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_california_housing.html) to a Snowflake table.
-    Dataset](https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_california_housing.html)
-    to a Snowflake table.